TonyGermaneri/canvas-datagrid/README.md

 rect
 ----

-A selection area represented by a `rect`.
+A selection area represented by a rectangle.
 This object is returned by a number of events, methods and properties, and is passed to the `selectArea` method.

 | Property | Description |